 - Add the sliced garlic, thyme, and sliced leek.
 Stir and let everything cook for about 4 minutes.

-- Put the minced meat back in the skillet, sprinkle over the two level tablespoons of flour, and stir a little.
-Let the flour absorb some of the liquid and then add the beef stock and soy sauce.
+- Put the ground meat back in the skillet, sprinkle over the two level tablespoons of flour, and stir a little.
+Let the flour absorb some of the liquid, then immediately add the beef stock and soy sauce.

 - Preheat the oven to 195º C.